gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 a dataset of images of dresses with known necklines.
 We'd expect that if the network parameters are properly set, when we feed the network with an image of a cowl neckline, the output probability for the cowl neckline should be close to 1 (100% confidence).
-The accuracy of the model can be computed using a set of inputs and expected targets called 'test set'.
+The accuracy of the model can be computed using a set of inputs and expected targets called **test set**.
 The test set is never used during training and thus it provides an objective view of how the network would behave with new data.